 Hephzibah Head Start is accredited by the National Association for the Education of Young Children (NAEYC), which sets rigorous professional standards for best practices in early childhood education.

-Early Head Start services are provided right in the own home.
+Early Head Start services are provided in the home.
 Home visitors come once a week and work with families and their children.
 Together, they watch and think about the child.
-They help the child learn using the families’ interactions, daily routines, and household materials.
-Twice a month a small group of children, families, and their home visitors get together in groups for socializations.
+They help the child learn using the families’ interactions, daily routines and household materials.
+Twice a month, a small group of children, families and their home visitors get together in groups for socializations.